Note on the 3-dimensional log canonical abundance in characteristic $>3$: Nonvanishing theorem for lc threefold pairs

 \section{Nonvanishing theorem for lc threefold pairs}

 In this section we show the nonvanishing theorem for projective lc threefold pairs.
 First, we recall a standard lemma on modifying a pair by some birational transform.

 \blemma Let $(X,B)$ be a $\Q$-factorial dlt threefold pair over an algebraically closed field $k$ of characteristic $>3$.
-If $K_{X}+B$ is nef and there exists an effective $\Q$-divisor $D$ such that $D\equiv K_{X}+B$.
+Suppose that $K_{X}+B$ is nef and there exists an effective $\Q$-divisor $D$ such that $D\equiv K_{X}+B$.
 Then there exists a $\Q$-factorial dlt pair $(Y,B_{Y})$ such that

 (1) $K_{Y}+B_{Y}$ is nef,

 (2) $n(K_{Y}+B_{Y})=n(K_{X}+B)$,

 (3) $\kappa(K_{X}+B)\leq \kappa(K_{Y}+B_{Y})\leq \kappa(K_{X}+B+rD)$ for some $r>0$,